Medicopter 117 – Jedes Leben zählt: Description

 The Medicopter 117 is a fictitious rescue helicopter somewhere in the German Alps whose crews rescue people in danger.

 The most expensive episode was the last episode in the first season.
 In the episode “Der Absturz”, a helicopter crashes in the mountains after a collision with a cable car rope.
 The crash sequence took one minute and cost 1 million DM to film.

 The episode "Geisterflieger" (Insecticide) was originally set to air on 11 September 2001.
 This episode was supposed to be the first one of season four.
 Because of the episode's parallels to the attacks of 9/11, it was broadcast on a later date.

 But the producers broadcast "Geisterflieger" on 17 September 2002 because its plot was crucial for the entire series.
 The paramedic Enrico Contini had his first appearance there.
 Some of the plotlines had to be refilmed because some of the former characters were gone and new ones had appeared in the series.
 So there are two different versions of this episode.
 The fourth season began with the episode "Rettet Susi" (Save Susi) on 18 September 2001.

 From 2008 to 2012, all the Medicopter 117 seasons were released on DVD.

+The series aired in several countries with the original German audio, but with English subtitles.
+It ran in United Kingdom on Channel 5.